Values statement regarding procurement at EnergyAustralia and sustainability

-EnergyAustralia is committed to ensure that there is no slavery or forced labour used in our operations or supply chain.
-We want to work with suppliers to put in place all the necessary processes and procedures to ensure that EnergyAustralia’s entire supply chain does not include, condone or allow for slavery or forced labour.
+EnergyAustralia will report to the Australian Commonwealth Government as part of the Modern Slavery Act 2018, and is committed to ensuring there is no slavery or forced labour used in our operations or supply chain.
+We want to continue working with suppliers to put in place all the necessary processes and procedures to ensure that EnergyAustralia’s entire supply chain does not include, condone or allow for slavery or forced labour.

-During 2020, EnergyAustralia will launch our Supplier Code of Conduct, assess our supply chain and operations for modern slavery risks and work on mitigating supply chain risks and remediating any operational risks.
-All EnergyAustralia contracts and purchase order terms and conditions will include relevant clauses relating to modern slavery.
+Aligned with our commitment to our Supplier Code of Conduct, we will continue to assess our supply chain and operations for modern slavery risks and work on mitigating supply chain risks and remediating any operational risks.

 Ariba and S/4HANA

 At EnergyAustralia, our Suppliers are an important part of our business, and we’re working hard to find ways to make doing business with us easier.
 As part of this, we’re investing in new systems to simplify some of these processes and we’re partnering with SAP Ariba (Ariba) to simplify our Procure to Pay process.
-Ariba allows us to move away from manual processes and seamlessly collaborate and transact with our suppliers.
-This shift will also strengthen our business relationships and purchasing capabilities.
+Ariba has allowed us to move away from manual processes and seamlessly collaborate and transact with our suppliers.

 What does this mean for you?